 AJ Park principals Anton Blijlevens, Anton Gibson, Jeremy Sim and Mark Hargreaves named world's top IP strategists.Read more

 Membership of the IPH Limited Group

 AJ Park operates as part of the IPH Limited group.
-IPH Limited is a public company that is the holding company for a number of intellectual property professional services and adjacent businesses operating under different brands across the Asia-Pacific region.
+IPH Limited is a public company that is the holding company for an international network of intellectual property professional services and adjacent businesses which operate under different brands in a range of jurisdictions.
 For more information on the IPH Limited group and its member companies please see the IPH website.

 AJ Park ownership and structure

 AJ Park is the trading name for AJ Park IP Limited and AJ Park Law Limited, which provide separate services under the AJ Park brand collaboratively.

 AJ Park IP Limited is an incorporated registered patent attorney firm, wholly owned by IPH Limited, and conducts the business of patent attorneys, including the drafting and preparation of patent specifications and applying for and obtaining of patents.

 AJ Park Law Limited is an incorporated law firm, wholly owned by lawyer shareholders, which operates and shares income with AJ Park IP Limited as part of the IPH Limited group.
 AJ Park Law Limited is solely responsible for the provision of all ‘legal services’ (within the meaning of the Lawyers and Conveyancers Act 2006 (NZ) (the Act)) by AJ Park.
 All AJ Park legal professionals holding New Zealand practising certificates are employed by AJ Park Law Limited.

 AJ Park’s services may, from time to time, include patent attorney services and/or legal services.
 To the extent AJ Park’s services comprise ‘legal services’ within the meaning of the Act, they are provided solely by AJ Park Law Limited and are governed by the provisions of the Act.